flossi/rs_sivm/README.md

 The Python Matrix Factorization Module (https://github.com/cthurau/pymf) was ported to Python 3 before usage and is therefore re-distributed in this repository for reproducible results.

-R code requires the following packages:
+R script requires the following packages:

  * corrplot 0.84
  * ellipse 0.4.2